-[dropcap]T[/dropcap]here is nothing worse than arriving home from a hectic day of shooting, transferring your newly shot data and realising that something was amiss from the shoot.
-The boom might be ever so slightly creeping into the frame, or perhaps someone has left their iPhone in shot and your film is set during WW2, or you may have actually been slightly out of focus.
-Many times I thought I had captured razor sharp focus and actually I was out.
-It doesn’t help that when you’re shooting on a DSLR in broad daylight with no viewfinder it becomes next to impossible to make out what is on the LCD.
-It’s a very easy mistake to make.
+There is nothing worse than arriving home from a hectic day of shooting, transferring your newly shot media, and realizing that something was amiss from the shoot.
+The boom might be ever so slightly creeping into the frame, or perhaps someone has left their iPhone in the shot, and your film is set during WW2.
+Or even worse, you may have been slightly out of focus.
+When starting as a filmmaker, there were many times I thought I had captured razor-sharp focus, and actually, I was out.
+Of course, back in 2009, It didn’t help that when you’re shooting on a DSLR in broad daylight with no viewfinder, as it becomes next to impossible to make out what is on the LCD.
+It’s an easy mistake to make.

-Below are several tips for a few methods for ensuring there will be minimal mistakes when you bring your captured footage to the edit.
+Below are several tips for a few methods for ensuring minimal mistakes when you bring your captured footage to the edit.

 - Shoot a master of the scene.
-This will help establish the location of a scene, and it will give you something to fall back to if you encounter a mistake.
+This will help establish the location of a scene, and it will give you something to fall back on if you encounter a mistake.

 - Obtain as many cutaways as possible.
 This will not only give the editor more options, but you may find they better help tell the story.

-- To reduce re-lighting time and to avoid making set up mistakes, acquire all of your shots on one actor (long, mid, close) one after another, before switching set up to the other actor.
+- To reduce re-lighting time and avoid making setup mistakes, acquire all of your shots on one actor (long, mid, close) one after another before switching set up to the other actor.

 - If you can afford the time, try to slot in some extra shots of the actors from unscripted angles.
 You may find that a different angle from the one planned may better the story.